marcglasberg/asyncredux.com/flutter/miscellaneous/streams-and-timers.md

 1. Put your stream/timer where it can be accessed by the reducers, like in the store props or any other suitable place, but NOT inside the store state.

-2. Don't use streams or timers directly in widgets (not in the Connector widget, and not in the dumb-widget).
+2. Don't use streams or timers directly in widgets (not in the connector widget, and not in the dumb-widget).

 3. Create actions to start and cancel streams and timers, and call them when necessary.